 2. Kisan Drone Scheme

-Aimed at revolutionizing Indian agriculture, this scheme helps farmers adopt drone technology for crop monitoring, pesticide spraying, and soil analysis.
+Aimed at revolutionizing Indian agriculture, this scheme helps farmers adopt drone technology for crop monitoring, spraying drones, and soil analysis.

 - For Individual Farmers: 50% subsidy up to ₹5 lakh